 Other ingredients: shaved vegan milk chocolate for the topping. (optional)

 *I use bone char-free sugars for all of my recipes.
 I cover the topic in my article Vegan Baking 101.
 Go to the “Is sugar vegan?” section to learn more!

 Recommended equipment for this recipe

-I used a 20 cm(about 7.8 inches) pie tin for this recipe.
+Pie tin: I used a 20cm (8in) pie tin for this recipe.
 I recommend you to use the same size as the measurement is for the specific size.
 If you are using a smaller tin though, you will likely to have leftovers of each pie element.
 If it happens, use them to make little banoffee pie bites in a muffin tin so you are not wasting it!
 If you only have a bigger size pie tin, you may not have enough crust mixture to cover the sides.
 In that case, just cover the bottom of the tin and layer other elements as instructed in the recipe.
 It will be like a flat pie.

 You can also use a regular round cake tin too if you are not fussy about the shape of the pie!
 Use the same size cake tin and follow the instructions.